Particular/docs.particular.net/architecture/consistency.md

 Scalable systems need to handle high levels of concurrency.
 Transactions need concurrency control mechanisms to ensure proper isolation between transactions trying to access the same resources.
 These concurrency control mechanisms can severely impact a resource's performance and introduce bottlenecks that complicate scaling.

 When using [horizontal scaling](https://learn.microsoft.com/en-us/azure/well-architected/scalability/design-scale#understand-horizontal-and-vertical-scaling), additional mechanisms are required to ensure the desired level of consistency across all scale units.
-This typically involves complicated distributed consensus-algorithms.
+This typically involves complicated distributed consensus algorithms.
 Depending on the consistency guarantees required, many, or even all, nodes of a scaled component need to participate in the transaction, negatively impacting latency and availability.

 #### Cost